 - a.
-The complainant must complete an appeal form in its entirety. - b.
+The complainant must complete an Appeal Form in its entirety. - b.
 The complainant must submit a detailed appeal letter through one of two methods: - i.
 Via upload in the Appeal Form. (word, pdf, image accepted) - ii.
 Via email to registrar@beal.edu (word, pdf, image accepted) - c.
-All documentation must be received with the completed form.
+All documentation must be received with the completed Appeal Form.